Drew VerHagen Player Props: Cardinals vs. Royals

 Drew VerHagen At The Plate

-- He has not hit a home run in his 24 games this year.
+- In 25 games played this season, he has not hit a home run.

 - He has not scored a run this year.